hapax/hapax.github.io/outreach.md

 Science is more fun when shared!
 I also like finding new and simple ways to explain complicated stuff.
+I list some of my teaching and outreach efforts below.

 <!--I think science is a great way to get to know the world, and a -->
 <!--beautiful thing to share!
 I list some of my outreach and teaching -->